muskeg/vultr-fw-autorule/README.md

 Script to update Vultr's firewall rules for dynamic public IP addresses.
 It uses the client's public IP and creates/updates rules according to the configuration file

+The script tracks created rules in a file in order to clean them up during rotation.

 ## How-to
 The script expects a mandatory positional argument to specify the configuration file: